Amphicars for sale

 So, colours, well they come in and out of fashion now just as they did in the 1960s.
-Lets get the non-standard colours out of the way first, Amphicars have been painted in all sorts of colours and during the 1970s there was a fashion for two tone (one car was pink and green).
-Yellow, silver, domestic appliance white etc etc. I don't think any look as good as the original 4 colours and certainly in terms of value a colour that isn't one of the originals is likely to have a negative effect.
+Lets get the non-standard colours out of the way first, Amphicars have been painted in all sorts of colours and during the 1970s there was a fashion for two tone (one car was pink and green), yellow, silver, purple, domestic appliance white etc etc. I don't think any look as good as the original 4 colours and certainly in terms of value a colour that isn't one of the originals is likely to have a negative effect.

 Red is now and always has been the most popular colour, this can either be with white side bumpers and top (generally earlier cars) or black on later cars.
 Another change on later cars was the dashboard painted crackle black which was very much the sports car fashion in the late 1960s, this works best with red cars.